U.S. Congress in sprint to fund government, approve COVID-19 emergency aid

-WASHINGTON (Reuters) - The U.S. Congress will try this week to end months of indecision and infighting over the federal government’s budget priorities and coronavirus aid, with more than $2 trillion in funding from Washington potentially at stake.
+WASHINGTON (Reuters) - Negotiators in the U.S. Congress were nearing agreement on Monday on a massive government spending deal that would avoid a government shutdown and could serve as the vehicle to pass a fresh round of aid to a coronavirus-hit nation.

-Lawmakers, facing a midnight Friday deadline, will scurry to put the finishing touches on a $1.4 trillion spending bill for the fiscal year that began Oct.
+Lawmakers, facing a midnight Friday deadline, were scurrying to put the finishing touches on a $1.4 trillion spending bill for the fiscal year that began on Oct.
 1.

 At stake are funds for federally run programs ranging from healthcare, homeland security and military readiness to foreign aid, national parks and nutrition programs.
 They have been operating on temporary funding since October.

+A source familiar with the talks said congressional negotiators were close to agreement on the government spending bill and have only a “few small items” still open.
+The source declined to provide further detail.

-Without a deal, the government must begin shutting non-emergency programs and furloughing many workers.
+Without a deal, the government would have to begin shutting non-emergency programs and furloughing many workers.

 Members of the Republican-run Senate and Democratic-led House of Representatives, who fear negotiations could extend through the Christmas holiday, have a second major task: deciding the contours of a coronavirus aid bill that could approach $1 trillion amid a worsening pandemic that has claimed the lives of nearly 300,000 Americans.